 I also had a few other local radio interviews, like "Made in New Zealand".

 I made my first video for YouTube... recorded out on my family's farm in Mum and Dad's wool shed in rural Hawkes Bay.

 “Feather” was the first original I performed in a show I put on.
 This song is still one of my favorites today, even though I don't get the chance to play is as often as I like.

 This was the beginning of new life, a new journey, a new person.
 Forged from the fires of Strath na Sealag, I bounced around until I found my one true passion.
 The guitar.
 I began my career in the provincial towns of Hastings and Napier in Aotearoa New Zealand.
-One of my first gigs was at the 'Smoke Free Rock Quest' where I performed 'Stay Here' and 'Dreams of Crying'.
+One of my first gigs was at the 'Smoke Free Rock Quest' where I performed my own songs, 'Stay Here' and 'Dreams of Crying'.
 I was busking on the streets of Taradale, when someone heard me and hired me to do gigs every Sunday.
 I was stoked: my first paid work.